RTXteam/RTX/notes/arax-maintenance-sop.md

 should have the
 latest list of database dependencies.

-2. On your local dev system, create a directory for you ARAX development work; you can call it whatever you want, but in this document we will denote the directory's absolute path by `ARAX_DEV_DIR`.
+2. On your local dev system, create a directory for your ARAX development work; you can call it whatever you want, but in this document we will denote the directory's absolute path by `ARAX_DEV_DIR`.
 You will need to install the script `generate-db-symlinks.sh` into that directory and make it executable:
 ```
 cd ARAX_DEV_DIR
-curl -o geneate-db-symlinks.sh -s -L \
+curl -o generate-db-symlinks.sh -s -L \
   https://raw.githubusercontent.com/RTXteam/RTX/refs/heads/master/code/generate-db-symlinks.sh
 chmod a+x generate-db-symlinks.sh
 ```